Grow Room Air Quality: Filtration Systems vs. Purifiers

 CFM requirements vary based on several factors, including the size of the grow room, the type and volume of contaminants present, and the needs of the plants in the space.
 In general, a higher CFM rating indicates a more powerful air filtration system that can move more air and filter out more contaminants.

-When selecting an air filtration system, it's important to consider the recommended CFM rating for the specific application.
+When selecting a grow room air filtration system, it's important to consider the recommended CFM rating for the specific application.
 A system that is too small for the space may not be effective at removing contaminants or providing adequate filtration, while a system that is too large can be inefficient and increase operating costs.

 Cannabis plants growing in a professional cultivation facility.